PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The quantized-post runner is declarative: one ordered table owns each family name, stable statistics key, and priority.
 Pass IDs, callbacks, preconditions, and default diagnostics are generated from that table.
-Shared float plans use one wrapper into `_QuantizedInputPlan`; only family-specific safety guards remain explicit.
-This removed 423 lines of repeated dispatch code from `nhwc_concat_quantized_layout.py` (1,549 to 1,126 lines) without changing the ordered pass contract.
+Shared float-plan resolution is likewise declarative: one resolver map covers the common signature, a second covers resolvers that require public tensor names, and one adapter maps every selected plan into `_QuantizedInputPlan`.
+The additional rank-four source guard for Dequantize and the no-secondary-post-adapter guard for Slice/Split are explicit family sets.
+Add remains separate because it recursively validates bounded leaf plans.
+These staged declarative changes reduced `nhwc_concat_quantized_layout.py` from 1,549 to 994 lines without changing the ordered pass contract or the legacy fallback boundary.

 Candidate acceptance is also declarative.
 Each family now records allowed and required input kinds, minimum arity, exact-count constraints, and whether spatial shapes must be reconciled.
 One validator replaces thirteen count branches, and an import-time invariant requires the input-contract family set to match the pass table.
-The current module is 1,134 lines, still 415 below the pre-table implementation.
+The resolver maps and input contracts remain separate: the former select safe graph plans, while the latter validate the complete Concat input combination.

 The legacy ownership boundary uses the same compact style.
 Simple quantized families are described by allowed and required action-kind sets after one